1. FILE TYPE

-If the size and quality of the image is not good enough for the size of the print your require, we may have to recreate the image.
+If the size and quality of the image is not good enough for the size of the embroidery you require, we may have to recreate the image.
 Depending on the complexity of the image, this may incur an additional design work fee.
-But don’t worry – if this is necessary we will contact you first to inform you of any extra costs and confirm that you are happy to go ahead with the printing.
+If this is necessary, we will contact you first to inform you of any extra costs and confirm that you are happy to go ahead.

 3. EMBROIDERY SIZE

 Files must be provided at the size you need embroidered.
 If you need 5x5cm embroidery, your artwork should also be set to 5x5cm.
 If you are unsure what size to embroider your artwork, we recommend measuring a real t shirt to see how different sizes look.